 Divorce coaches help collaborating parties deal with the emotional aspects of divorce.
-They advise clients on how to set and achieve goals for the divorce.
-While neither a therapist nor social worker, a divorce coach instructs the parties on effective communication skills during negotiations as well as coping strategies.
+They advise clients on how to set and achieve goals for divorce.
+While neither a therapist nor a social worker, a divorce coach instructs the parties on effective communication skills during negotiations as well as coping strategies.
 In addition, divorce coaches serve as go-betweens if communication breaks down during settlement negotiations.

 Family specialists are common in collaborative divorces where the parties have minor children.
 They help the parties reach a fair agreement concerning issues like parenting time and the allocation of decision-making authority.
 In addition, family specialists work with the parties to develop the communication skills necessary for effective co-parenting.